Iranian Green Movement: The Green Path of Hope

 Mousavi and other reformist leaders are now working in peaceful and legal methods to widen the influence of their reforms.
 They have set up a new coalition named "The Green Path of Hope".
 Iranian political parties and movements need to be authorized by the Interior Ministry.
 Mousavi neither recognizes the current government as legitimate nor is likely to receive permission; so, the movement was named a "path" in order to bypass this law.

 The Green Path of Hope claims it seeks to continue protests against Ahmadinejad's presidency following lawful and peaceful methods, and the full execution of the constitution, as Mousavi says:"You can't follow some parts of the constitution and throw the rest into a bin."
 According to organization officials, the movement encompasses numerous political parties, NGO's and social networks.
 The "Green Path" has six main members of the central council, who are connected to reformist parties, NGOs, and social networks.
 The main body consists of ordinary protesters.
 The strategy is to connect existent pressures and issues in society in a social network, and to therefore lead protests in a lawful manner.
 The goals of the organization are stated as follows:"During the election, our mottos supported and remained in the framework of the constitution; today we are devoted to those slogans.
 We believe that if the people's demands were treated fairly, instead of being distorted by the media and linked to foreigners, and the government promoted truth by fair criticism, our mottos could satisfy the public."

 Iran national football team

 During Iran's final game of the 2010 FIFA World Cup qualifiers against South Korea in Seoul on 17 June 2009, seven members of the team, Javad Nekounam, Ali Karimi, Hossein Kaebi, Masoud Shojaei, Mohammad Nosrati, Vahid Hashemian, and captain Mehdi Mahdavikia allegedly wore green wristbands in support of the Iranian Green Movement during the 2009 Iranian election protests.
 However green was one of the colors of their uniform, which also had green shirt logos.
 Initially it was reported that all seven players were banned for life by the Iranian Football Federation, but state-run media claimed that all seven had "retired".
 On 24 June 2009, FIFA wrote to Iran's Football Federation asking for clarification on the situation.
 The Iranian Football Federation replied that no disciplinary action has been taken against any player.
-As of 2014 FIFA World Cup qualification, several of the above-mentioned players have played again for the national team, notably Javad Nekounam, Masoud Shojaei, and Mehdi Mahdavikia.